grannycart/grannycart.github.io/cities/a-letter-to-harpers.md

 the mega-wealthy are unable to afford is one of the first signs that a collapse like this will be upon us soon.
 We must be ready for action._

-Looking back on it post-pandemic, the letter does seem a little prescient.